Clearfacts/cf_developer_docs/source/includes/22_authentication_oidc.html.md

 ### Application Registration

-In order to use OpenID Connect, your application needs to be registered with ClearFacts.
+In order to use OpenID Connect, your application needs to be registered with Clearfacts.
-This can now be done through the ClearFacts web platform.
+This can now be done through the Clearfacts web platform.

 As a developer, either:

-* request an account from an accountant to create your application
+* request a Clearfacts account from an accountant to create your application
 * or ask them to create the application for you

 To create an application, you need to follow these steps:

-1. Log in to the ClearFacts web platform.
+1. Log in to the Clearfacts web platform.
    ![](images/docs/1_login.png)
 2. In the top right corner, click on your profile and select "Integrations".
    ![](images/docs/2_menu.png)